 Welcome to my website, which is a guide to my professional life as a writer and philosopher.
-My CV provides detailed information concerning my career, but here is a brief resumé.
+My CV provides detailed information concerning my career.

 I graduated from Cambridge University in 1965, spent two years abroad and then pursued an academic career in philosophy, first in Cambridge, and then in London, until 1990, when I took a year's leave of absence to work for an educational charity in Czechoslovakia.
-(This charity grew from the 'underground university' which colleagues and I had established in the last decade of communism.)
-I then taught part-time at Boston University Massachusetts until the end of 1994, while building up a public affairs consultancy in Eastern Europe.
+(This charity grew from the 'underground university' which colleagues and I had established in the last decade of communism.
+My contacts with the countries of the old Eastern Bloc remain strong.
+(See this lecture delivered in Hungary in 2013:) I then taught part-time at Boston University Massachusetts until the end of 1994, while building up a public affairs consultancy in Eastern Europe.
 Since then I have been a free-lance writer and consultant, taking on short-term contracts when necessary.
-I currently hold three positions: visiting professor (unpaid) at Oxford University, where I am also a Fellow at Blackfriars Hall; visiting professor (part-time) in the School of Philosophical, Anthropological and Film Studies at the University of St Andrews, Scotland, where I shall be from the end of March until the beginning of May; and senior fellow at the Ethics and Public Policy Center in Washington, D.C., where I am currently pursuing projects on the need for a new urbanism and on the cultural impact of neuroscience.
+I am currently senior fellow at the Ethics and Public Policy Center in Washington, D.C., and visiting professor in the philosophy department at Oxford University.
 Since 1996 I have been married to Sophie, and we have two children, Sam, born in 1998 and Lucy, born in 2000.

-My principal activity remains what it has been for the last 30 years, which is writing, and my books and articles cover a broad range of topics in several genres (Read my novella A Dove Descending here http://www.clarionreview.org/?s=roger+scruton).
+My principal activity remains what it has been for the last 30 years, which is writing, and my books and articles cover a broad range of topics in several genres (Read my novella A Dove Descending here).
 My serious academic research has been in the area of aesthetics, with two books – The Aesthetics of Architecture and The Aesthetics of Music – that I would like to think have made a small contribution to their respective fields.
-In addition I have written essays, criticism, autobiography, invocations of country life, novels and poems (I discuss my intellectual identity here http://www.roger-scruton.com/articles/1-politics-and-society/82-my-intellectual-identity.html).
-You will also find on this site some traces of my hobby as an amateur composer (My opera 'Violet' is available here http://www.clarionreview.org/?s=roger+scruton).
+In addition I have written essays, criticism, autobiography, invocations of country life, novels and poems (I discuss my intellectual identity here).
+You will also find on this site some traces of my hobby as an amateur composer (My opera 'Violet' is available here).